On this page:

 Our work in the Basin has seen us working with local communities and increasing our cultural knowledge.
 We're working to improve water quality and future-proofing our resources.

 Each year, the Victorian Government reports its progress on the agreed outcomes.
 We show how we've balanced social, economic, and environmental outcomes across Victoria.

 During 2021–2022, Victoria has supported the Basin Plan implementation alongside:

 - the Australian Government

-The Victorian Basin Plan Implementation Highlights for 2020–21 provides a summary look at Victoria’s program of work and progress towards achieving agreed Basin milestones including:
+The Victorian Basin Plan Implementation Highlights for 2020–21 provides a summary on Victoria’s program of work and progress.
+Some agreed Basin milestones have included:

 - Barengi Gadjin Land Council Aboriginal Corporation

-This complements the detailed information provided in the Schedule 12 Annual Reporting templates, which covers Victoria’s obligations in relation to the Murray-Darling Basin Plan for:
+This complements the detailed Schedule 12 annual reporting templates.
+These cover Victoria’s obligations in relation to the Murray-Darling Basin Plan for: